mikeymischief/mikeymischief.github.io/_posts/2017-10-23-possible-starting-factions.md

 Eyay - Xxcha Kingdom
 Brian - Universities of Jol-Nar

 These suggestions may change as time passes.
+Nicol Bolas, the Ravager

 {% if page.comments %}
 <div id="disqus_thread"></div>